Taxation of Partnerships

 Other types of partnerships that limit personal liability include limited liability companies (LLC) and limited liability partnerships (LLP), where even the general partners enjoy limited liability.
 They are not liable for any judgments against the other partners, and creditors only have access to the assets of the LLC or LLP — the individual partners have no liability for the debts other than their LLC or LLP interest.
 LLCs can have 1 member, while LLPs must have at least 2 members.

-Under the new tax package passed by the Republicans at the end of 2017, known as the Tax Cuts and Jobs Act, allows pass-through entities, such as partnerships, limited liability companies, and S corporations, and sole proprietorship's and independent contractors to deduct 20% of their business income.
-However, this deduction starts to phase out for couples earning at least $321,400 or $160,700 for singles (adjusted annually for inflation).
+Under the tax package passed by the Republicans at the end of 2017, the Tax Cuts and Jobs Act, pass-through entities, such as partnerships, limited liability companies, and S corporations, and sole proprietorship's and independent contractors may deduct 20% of their business income.
+However, this deduction phases out for couples earning at least the lower threshold of the phaseout range (adjusted annually for inflation).
+The range for the 2024 tax year:

 This new business deduction, called the §199A deduction or the deduction for qualified business income, equals the lesser of: